"I hope that I shall be able to confide in you completely,

 I've always been drawn to photographs.
 Pictures are a life-raft-a way to connect with a memory.
 I use a process called Ekphrasis, which explores who we are through words and images.
 I study photos, searching for identifiable objects which bring back larger memories.
 My memoirs seep into particular photographs, while others challenge me to fight for the underlying currents that lay beneath the glossy finish.
 I seek out those fragmentary details within them, in hopes of a living resurrection-a certificate of presence.

 MY PROFESSIONAL BIOGRAPHY

 Terry Ratner is a freelance writer, registered nurse, and writing instructor in Chicago, Illinois.
 In June of 2004, she graduated with a Master of Fine Arts degree in creative nonfiction from Antioch University, Los Angeles.
 Writing has always served a purpose in her life, but it wasn't until her son died in a motorcycle accident in March, 1999, that she began to publish her works.
 What's unique about Terry is the way she balances the life of a nurse with the life of a writer.
 "Nursing allows me to give back to the community and then write about those experiences."

 Ratner teaches creative writing in a variety of settings from community colleges to a school for homeless children to wellness communities.
 In 2004, Terry launched an Arts and Healing program for children undergoing dialysis.
-She has published numerous personal essays, cover stories, interviews, and book reviews for a variety of national and regional publications.
+She has published numerous personal essays, cover stories, interviews, and book reviews for national and regional publications.
 Her manuscript, a work in progress, features a series of twelve essays, ten of which are introduced with black and white photos, dealing with issues of family and identity.